ing-bank/probatus/docs/api/sample_similarity.md

 The following features are implemented:

+- [SHAPImportanceResemblance (Recommended)][probatus.sample_similarity.resemblance_model.SHAPImportanceResemblance]:
-- **SHAPImportanceResemblance (Recommended)** -  The class applies SHAP library, in order to interpret the tree based resemblance model.
+  The class applies SHAP library, in order to interpret the tree based resemblance model.
+- [PermutationImportanceResemblance][probatus.sample_similarity.resemblance_model.PermutationImportanceResemblance]:

-- **PermutationImportanceResemblance** -  The class applies permutation feature importance in order to understand which features the current model relies on the most.
+  The class applies permutation feature importance in order to understand which features the current model relies on the most.
 The higher the importance of the feature, the more a given feature possibly differs in X2 compared to X1.
 The importance indicates how much the test AUC drops if a given feature is permuted.

 ::: probatus.sample_similarity.resemblance_model